 - Plan ahead; purchase hunting and fishing licenses online and check if a state park is open or closed before heading out.
 Park updates are posted on the State Parks Twitter.

-- Recreate close to home.
-Visit less-traveled outdoor spaces where you can avoid crowds.
+- Visit less-traveled outdoor spaces where you can avoid crowds.

 - Follow the rules posted at outdoor spaces.